tarekm28/Ou3a-Joura/README.md

 This project was developed as a final year engineering project for detecting road infrastructure issues in Lebanon using crowdsourced smartphone sensor data.

 **Team Members:**
-- Tarek Mourad - Full-stack development
+- Tarek Mourad
+- Karim Zarzour
+- Karim Hajj Ali

 **Institution:** Lebanese University, Faculty of Engineering